1. How is Millennium Park funded?

 “A park to celebrate the new millennium”, Millennium Park was a name that stayed on the mind of Mr. John Bryan, one of the Park’s original Founders and former CEO of Sara Lee Corporation.
 Many suggestions were made, and the name “Garden of the Arts” was formally proposed, but this was later rejected in favor of the current name.

 3. How is the art and architecture curated?

 Works of public art and architecture in Millennium Park, including the permanent collection and temporary exhibitions, are curated by Millennium Park Foundation and the City of Chicago Public Art Team.
 The Foundation engages a curatorial advisory group to assist in this process.
-This group is comprised of representatives from The Art Institute of Chicago, Museum of Contemporary Art, Chicago Transit Authority (CTA), City of Chicago Public Art Program, Nathan Manlow Sculpture Park, and other subject matter experts as needed.
+This group is comprised of representatives from The Art Institute of Chicago, Museum of Contemporary Art, Chicago Transit Authority (CTA), City of Chicago Public Art Program, and other subject matter experts as needed.